gentoo/sci/CONTRIBUTING.md

     hub fork

 ###Branch out for contribution
 It is always convenient for development as well as for the review and merging process, if the development is done in branches.
+Let's branch the overlay into a local branch named PACKAGE_NAME.

-    git checkout -b my-feature master
+    git checkout -b PACKAGE_NAME master

 For the fastest process during merging it is best to have a single branch per package.